Frequently Asked Questions

 - Once a request is approved, students will be provided a list of available spaces on campus that they can choose from.

-If you have any medical needs, you should work with the Office of Disability Services to put your accomodation on file.
+If you have any medical needs, you should work with the Office of Accessibility Resources for Students to put your accomodation on file.
 The process for approved medical housing accomodations is different from the general room change process.

 Residence Hall Amenities